www.mayenneholidays.com - www.orneholidays.com

 Gold Beach – One of the key landing sites for British troops on D-Day.

-Arromanches & the Mulberry Harbors – Explore the remnants of the floating harbours used during the invasion.
+Arromanches & the Mulberry Harbours – Explore the remnants of the floating harbours used during the invasion.